Wheres and Whats—A Shopping and Eating Guide to Manipal

 THE ROAD TO UDUPI

 The place that mustn’t go unmentioned doesn’t really have a name.
 All one has to do is hail an auto to any of the numerous outlets that line the road to get there.
-Reminiscent of Mall Road, it has some standard chain restaurants like Domino’s, KFC, Pizza Hut, and quite a few local ones like Mexican Burrito and Hideout.
+Reminiscent of Mall Road, it has some standard chain restaurants like Domino’s, KFC, and quite a few local ones like Burger Lounge and Hideout.
 Frequented by local shopaholics, the road offers a variety of stores—FBB, Fab India, Reliance Trends, Levi’s, Woodlands, and a lot of other smaller shops.

-Canara mall houses one of Manipal’s two multiplex theaters, Bharath Cinemas, along with a slew of restaurants at the food court.
-It also has a number of fashion retail outlets like Skechers, People, and Reliance Trends nestled inside it.
+Canara mall houses one of Manipal’s two multiplex theatres, Bharath Cinemas, along with a slew of restaurants at the food court, including popular food chains like McDonalds and Pizza Hut.
+It also has a number of fashion retail outlets like Skechers, Unlimited, and Reliance Trends nestled inside it.
 Situated at a stone’s throw away from the MIT main gate, Canara Mall is rapidly becoming a top hangout spot for students.

 The newly constructed Student Plaza, spread across what used to be Kamath Circle, serves as an activity hub for club events and promotions.
-The Plaza is lined with small stores that cater to students’ daily needs and also has a number of eating joints to satisfy a range of palates.
+The Plaza is lined with small stores that cater to students’ daily needs and also has several eating joints to satisfy a range of palates.

-This article covers a lot of the best Manipal has to offer in terms of food and retail but scarcely covers a plethora of options that’ll welcome the incoming batch to this wonderful little town.
-There’s a lot to be explored between classes; happy spending!
+This article covers a lot of the best Manipal has to offer in terms of food and retail but is by no means an exhaustive list of the plethora of options that’ll welcome the incoming batch to this wonderful little town.
+There’s a lot to be explored between classes—happy spending!